davidainslie/scala-blog/README.md

-# scala-blog
+# Scala Introduction
-Scala Introduction - Why, What, How with Examples
+Scala took a while to get going - If you haven't, it's time to get going with Scala